ofiwg/libfabric/man/fi_msg.3.md

   known as the fenced operation, be deferred until all previous operations targeting the same target endpoint have completed.

+*FI_MULTICAST*
+: Applies to transmits.
+This flag indicates that the address specified as the data transfer destination is a multicast address.
+This flag must be used in all multicast transfers, in conjunction with a multicast fi_addr_t.

 # NOTES

 If an endpoint has been configured with FI_MSG_PREFIX, the application